'If you need to create a browsable list of information on your site, a WordPress directory plugin is the right tool for the job.

 Perhaps the best indicator of Posts Table Pro’s flexibility is how many WordPress sites it’s used on, and for how many different applications.
 We’re going to introduce you to three such sites, so you can get a better feel for the ways this WordPress directory plugin might be useful to you.

 The nice thing about a highly-customizable plugin like Posts Table Pro is that it can be used to create both simple and complex directories.
-For instance, SuperConnection is a site offering various self-improvement courses, and includes a directory of consultants for its audience’s reference:
+For instance, SuperConnection is a site offering various self-improvement courses, and includes an online directory of consultants for its audience’s reference:

 This WordPress members directory is kept as simple as can be.
 It just displays each consultant's name and location.
 You can click on each name to visit a more detailed profile and find contact information.
 (However, you can also include contact details in the table itself.)

 Next up, RJ Lee Group is a forensics laboratory and scientific consulting firm in the U.S. As part of their work, they often publish papers and make presentations.
-To make all of those publications available to their website’s visitors, the firm created a document database:
+To make all of those publications available to their website’s visitors, the firm created a document database.
+This includes advanced search for all of the paper titles and citations:

 In this WordPress document directory, you can see the name of each paper, its full citation, and the date it was published.
 There’s also a handy search bar, since the table contains a lot of items.
 Clicking on a paper’s title will take you to a page where you can download a copy.